Reimbursing Retirement Contributions and Insurance Premiums (APS 005)

 Issued: Nov.
 22, 2005

-State agencies and institutions of higher education using federal, private, other educational and general or non-educational and general funds for salary payments to employees participating in the Teacher Retirement System (TRS) and the Employees Retirement System (ERS) for group health insurance.
+State agencies and institutions of higher education using federal, private, other educational and general funds, or non-educational and general funds for salary payments to employees participating in the Teacher Retirement System (TRS) for retirement and the Employees Retirement System (ERS) for group health insurance.

 Agencies and institutions that receive the following funds for matching retirement contributions for employees participating in TRS must immediately forward these funds to TRS:

 Matching retirement contributions for employees participating in TRS that are due from General Revenue Dedicated funds, other educational and general funds, or non-educational and general funds should be made monthly.

 Also, institutions (except the University of Texas and Texas A&M University systems, which are self-insured) must reimburse ERS a proportional share of group health insurance premiums for both active and retired employees.